ca610000dbb1259d3edd54f842df4614d2947f05

 Building

-To build a redistributable, production mode package, use wails build
+To build a redistributable, production mode package, use wails build.

 Description